arinadi/n8n-chatwoot/README.md

 - n8n uses basic auth (`admin / securepassword` by default)
 - Avoid using weak passwords if exposed to the internet
 - Optionally, add OAuth or Authelia in front for SSO
+- You can secure Nginx with HTTPS using a reverse proxy service or Let's Encrypt

 ---